rsalmei/alive-progress/README.md

 To use it, just include a `manual=True` argument into `alive_bar` (or `config_handler`), and you get to send any percentage to the `bar()` handler!
 For example, to set it to 15%, just call `bar(0.15)` — which is 15 / 100.

 You can also use `total` here!
 If you do provide it, `alive-progress` will infer an internal _counter_ by itself, and thus will be able to offer you the same count, throughput, and ETA widgets!
 <br>If you don't, you'll at least get rough versions of the throughput and ETA widgets.
-The throughput will use "%/s" (percent per second), and the ETA will be til 1.0 (100%).
+The throughput will use "%/s" (percent per second), and the ETA will be till 1.0 (100%).
 Both are very inaccurate but better than nothing.

 You can call `bar` in manual mode as frequently as you want!
 The refresh rate will still be asynchronously computed as usual, according to the current progress and the elapsed time, so you won't ever spam the terminal with more updates than it can handle.